A Tutorial on Estimating Time-Varying Vector Autoregressive Models: Evaluating Performance via Simulation

 \subsubsection{Results}

-In Section \ref{results_absolute} we report the performance of the GLM, GLM(L1), KS, KS(L1), GAM and GAM(st) methods in estimating different time-varying parameters \textit{averaged across time}.
-The following Section \ref{results_overtime} zooms in on the performance \textit{across time}, for the constant and the linear increasing parameter function.
-Finally, in Section \ref{results_structure}, we show the performance in structure recovery of all methods.
+We first report the performance of the GLM, GLM(L1), KS, KS(L1), GAM and GAM(st) methods in estimating different time-varying parameters by evaluating the estimation error \textit{averaged across time}.
+Next, we zoom in on the performance \textit{across time}, for the constant and the linear increasing parameter function, and finally examine the performance in structure recovery of all methods.

 \paragraph{Absolute Error Averaged over Time} Figure \ref{fig_simA} displays the absolute estimation error, averaged over time points, iterations, and time-varying parameter functions of the same type, as a function of sample size $n$.
 Since the linear increase/decrease, sigmoid increase/decrease, and step function increase/decrease are symmetric, we collapsed them into single categories to report estimation error.
 The absolute error on the y-axis can be be interpreted as follows: let's say we are in the scenario with $n = 155$ observations and estimate the constant function in Figure \ref{fig_simA} (a) with the stationary $\ell_1$-regularized regression GLM(L1).
 Then the \emph{expected} average (across the time series) error of the constant function is $\pm 0.09$.